 Machine learning algorithms can facilitate detection and prevent sophisticated cyber attacks.
 Artificial intelligence and machine learning tools are good at vulnerability management by looking for potential vulnerabilities through the use of analysing baseline user behaviour, endpoints, servers, and Dark Web discussions to identify code vulnerabilities and predict cyberattacks.
 Artificial intelligence helps antivirus software detect harmful/safe files and the identification of new forms of malware.
 Combining traditional methods and AI can detect 100% of malware.

 Zero-day attacks (here more about zero-day attacks here) organisation.
 ‘Zero-day’ is a term that refers to the number of days that an organisation has known about a new vulnerability.
 Zero-day vulnerabilities are gaps within a system that have not yet been detected, these gaps may be known to cybercriminals and threat actors, and as a result, they attempt to exploit them.
 Cybercriminals and threat actors can compromise an entire network by going completely undetected for some time.
 Artificial intelligence helps to stop zero-day attacks the instant that threat actors attempt any malicious moves using real-time threat detection.

-To find out more about how Orpheus Cyber uses machine learning to protect your organisation, click here.
+Contact us to find out more about how Orpheus Cyber uses machine learning to protect your organisation.

 Get our latest cyber intelligence insights straight into your inbox

 Fill out the short form below to subscribe to our newsletter so that you never miss out on

 our cyber intelligence insights and news.